 The plasmid is a smaller circular DNA present in bacteria.
 With the help of restriction endonuclease, we can cut our DNA into small fragments (or based on the different types of file store on DNA).

 Insertion of smaller DNA fragments into the plasmid can store our DNA sequence information in bacteria.
-We can store this bacteria strains for a longer period of time.
+We can store these bacteria strains for a longer period of time.

 We can label each file types as well.